rolling-scopes-school/tasks/stage1/tasks/pair-em-up/README.md

 - **Sum to 10**: Two numbers that add up to 10 (e.g., 3 and 7, 4 and 6)
 - **Special case**: A pair of fives (5 and 5) awards bonus points

-  Here's an example of a valid pairs:
+  Here's an example of valid pairs:

   <img src="./img/valid-pairs.jpg" alt="Valid pairs" width="300">